SkeLLLa/pinot-noir/docs/api/pinot-noir.iresulttable.md

 </td><td>

 Actual content with values.
 This is an array of arrays.
 The number of rows depends on the limit value in the query.
-The number of columns in each row is equal to the length of resultTable.dataSchema.columnNames
+The number of columns in each row is equal to the length of resultTable.dataSchema.columnNames.

 </td></tr>
 </tbody></table>